-The transportation subsector includes besides Road Transportation also Civil Aviation and Water-Borne Navigation.
-Due to the emission profile of this subsector, in this section we will focus on road transport since it represents 78% of the GHG emissions.
+The transport subsector includes, besides Road Transportation, Civil Aviation and Water-Borne Navigation.
+Due to the emission profile of this subsector, we will focus on road transport in this section since it represents 78% of the GHG emissions.

-Given that public transportation only accounts for 16.4% of the population [20], private transportation is the main transportation mode in the Azores being used by about 65.1% of the population [21].
-Thus, the decarbonisation of this subsector involves mainly the electrification of vehicles and an increase in the use of the public transport.
+Given that public transportation only accounts for 16.4% of the population [21], private transportation is the main transportation mode in the Azores, resorted to by about 65.1% of the population [22].
+Therefore, the decarbonisation of this subsector involves, mainly, the electrification of vehicles, and an increase in the use of public transport.

-A Plan for Electric Mobility in the Azores (PMEA) [12]was developed as a result of the regional government's strategic focus on electric mobility.
-Emissions from road transport represent 32% of the energy sector, almost as much as the energy industry (38%), which is why the electrification of the vehicle fleet could have a significant contribution to decarbonisation.
-Electric mobility in the insular context assumes even more importance since, the autonomy of the vehicles is sufficient for most of the journeys and if charging is coordinated, the efficiency of the electric system could increase.
+The Plan for Electric Mobility in the Azores (PMEA) [12] was developed in response to the regional government's strategic focus on electric mobility.
+Road transport represents 32% of emissions caused by the energy sector, almost as much as those originating from the energy industry (38%), which is why the electrification of the vehicle fleet could significantly contribute to decarbonisation.
+Electric mobility in an insular context holds even more importance, since the autonomy of vehicles is sufficient for most of routes, and, if charging is coordinated, the efficiency of the electric system could increase.

-To encourage a change into electric mobility, the Regional Government provides incentives that can reach up to $4,550 \in$ for the purchase of electric vehicles and up to $500 \in$ for the purchase of the charger [22].
+To encourage a shift into electric mobility, the Regional Government provides incentives that can reach \leq 4,550 for the purchase of electric vehicles and \leq 500 for the purchase of the charger [23].
+It is worth mentioning that the regional incentives for electric mobility are cumulative with national incentives funded by the Environmental Fund.

-Figure 17- Road Transportation Emissions.
+Figure 17 - Road Transportation Emissions.

-According to the previous figure, there was a reduction in emissions until 2016 and in 2017 there was an increase that can be explained by the growth in tourism due to the liberalization of airspace.
+According to the figure above, there occurred a reduction in emissions up until 2016, countered by an increase in 2017, explained by the growth in tourism rates as a result of the liberalisation of airspace.